Skip to content

 What is SonarQube?

-SonarQube is an open-platform static analysis tool that scans source code for bugs, security vulnerabilities, and code smells across 35+ programming languages.
+SonarQube is a static code analysis platform developed by Sonar (formerly SonarSource) that scans source code for bugs, security vulnerabilities, and code smells across 35+ programming languages.

 Over 7 million developers use it, and the platform has more than 6,000 built-in analysis rules.
 SonarQube runs as a self-hosted server (SonarQube Server) or as a managed SaaS service (SonarQube Cloud).